sourcegraph/go-vcs/README.md

 Installing
 ==========

-Requires libgit2, which you can install by running:
+Use of the `git_libgit2` package (which provides faster git operations than the `git`-command-based implementation) requires libgit2, which you can install by
+running:

 ```
 git clone git://github.com/libgit2/libgit2.git /tmp/libgit2